+

 This predictive problem is unique as survival models are trained and tested on data that may include 'censoring', which occurs when the event of interest does *not* take place.

-This predictive problem is unique because survival models are trained and tested on data that may include censoring, which occurs when the exact event time is not observed.
+This predictive problem is unique because survival models are trained and tested on data that may include 'censoring', which occurs when the exact event time is *not* observed for some subjects.

-The most common type of censoring is 'right censoring', which happens when the event of interest has not yet occurred by the time observation ends.
+The most common type of censoring is 'right censoring', which happens when the event of interest has not yet occurred by the time observation ends — either due to a fixed study cutoff (*administrative censoring*) or because individuals are lost to follow-up (*random censoring*).

 Survival analysis can be hard to explain in the abstract, so as a working example consider a marathon runner in a race.